daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 vCenter will then proceed to upgrade the host which will trigger a restart.
 The operation takes a little while so this step is all about patience.

-Once the operation finishes you can take your host out of maintenance mode and check the ESXi version, as you can see it is now 6.0.0, 3620759 on my lab.
+When the operation finishes you can check the ESXi version and take your host out of maintenance mode, as you can see it is now 6.0.0, 3620759 in my lab.

 ![version6.0.jpg]({{site.baseurl}}/img/version6.0.jpg)

+This was for the upgrade of the system.
+After doing it I advise you to run a scan and remediation of the host for the critical and non-critical patches baselines to apply the ones that were added by VMware later than the release date of the latest ISO build.